Diesel vs Petrol: Which is better in the UK?

 FAQ

-What is the future of diesel cars?
+What are the disadvantages of diesel cars?